tomjoht/learnapidoc/index.md

 You don't have to read the sections in order &mdash; skip around as you prefer.
 But some of the earlier sections on using a REST API like a developer and documenting endpoints follow a somewhat sequential order with the same weather API scenario.

 Because the purpose of the course is to help you learn, there are many activities that require hands-on coding and other exercises.
 Along with the learning activities, there are also conceptual deep dives, but the focus is always on *learning by doing*.

+{: .note}
+I refer to the content here as a "course" instead of a book or a website, primarily because I include a lot of exercises throughout in each section, and I find that people seeking to learn API documentation prefer a more hands-on "course" experience.

 ## No programming skills required